idawettergren/GenomeAnalysis/README.md

 Since the files with the raw data reads are big and I'm limited on storage space, I created soft links to the PacBio and Illumina reads for scaffold 10 in the project directory from my raw_data directory instead of copying the files.
 The commands used for creating the soft links can be found in [retrieve_data](code/retrieve_data).

 ## Canu genome assembly
-I ran a Canu genome assembly on the compressed PacBio reads in 'SRR6037732_scaffold_10.fq.gz' by running the script [genome_assembly.sh](code/genome_assembly.sh).
+I ran a Canu genome assembly on the PacBio reads in 'SRR6037732_scaffold_10.fq.gz' by running the script [genome_assembly.sh](code/genome_assembly.sh).
 In the script the parameter 'genomeSize' is set to 24.2m because of data from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/NSDW01?display=contigs), where scaffold 10's length is stated to be 24 162 007.

 The first Canu assembly job was submitted 03.28 on April 13th and returned an error as soon as it started.
 The [output file](analysis/genome_assembly/canu/01_canu_assembly/slurm-4411986.out) states that the '-num_threads' parameter I had used was invalid, so I will use the 'maxThreads' parameter instead when submitting the job again.
 A parameter that specifies the number of threads the job can use is needed in order for the job to actually use all the requested cores, since without it the job will still run on one core, which is a waste of data as well as the job probably not being able to finish in time.

 The second Canu job was submitted 06.27 on April 13th and *didn't* return an error right away.
 I was however nervous about either accidentaly requesting too many cores or not using all the requested cores, so I generated a graph over CPU usage for the job using the jobinfo command (full command with parameters can be found in [misc](code/misc)).
 The first graph of the job was made after 1h, 43min and 23s and can be found in [job_info_canu_01.png](job_info/job_info_canu_01.png) together with a short explanatory [text file](job_info/job_info_canu.txt).
 The blue line (core usage) is consistently close to the max capacity of 400% core usage, which means that the job is almost fully using all 4 requested cores and that I am (probably and hopefully) not wasting data on this job.

+## Quality control and pre-processing of Illumina reads
+I am currently working on trying to run a quality control on the Illumina reads running FastQC from a script [fastqc_illumina.sh](code/fastqc_illumina.sh).
+I'm not sure how long time it will take or how many cores I need, but judging from the other papers' expected runtime it probably will take less than one hour for me as well, so I will start with running the job for max one hour on one core.

 # To-do list
 * Update project plan according to feedback
-* Pre-processing and trimming of Illumina reads
+* Pre-processing of Illumina reads
 * Run the second Canu job (should be done around 23.30 on April 13th if the estimated 17h runtime is correct)
 * Make the data_organisation image not look like shit
 * Add, commit and push output files from the second Canu job to git